salman0016/Big-cats/README.md

 • Hence YOLOv5 which is a model library from roboflow for image classification and vision was used.

 • There are other models as well but YOLOv5 is smaller and generally easier to use in production.
 Given it is natively implemented in PyTorch (rather than Darknet), modifying the architecture and exporting and deployment to many environments is straightforward.

-• Recognition of face or mark whether the cat belongs to which species.

 • YOLOv5 was used to train and test our model for whether the cat belongs to which species.
 We trained it for 149 epochs and achieved an accuracy of approximately 92%.